LyubomirT/intense-rp-next/README.md

 - 📁 The application package in [Releases](https://github.com/LyubomirT/intense-rp-next/releases)

 **For Linux Users:**

-Currently, only Windows binaries are available, but I'm actively working on Linux support.
-If you're interested in helping test the Linux version, please reach out!
+- 🖥️ Linux x64 (Tested on Ubuntu 22.04+)
+- 🌐 GLIBC 2.18+
+- 📁 The application package in [Releases](https://github.com/LyubomirT/intense-rp-next/releases)

+Currently, we have both Windows and Linux binaries available (as of v1.1.5).
+However, they're still in beta, so please report any issues you encounter, I'll try to fix them as soon as possible.

 **For Source Code:**
 - 🐍 Python 3.12+ from [python.org](https://www.python.org/)
 - 📚 Dependencies auto-install from `requirements.txt`

 > [!WARNING]
 > If on Linux, you should also install `scikit-build` (via `pip`) alongside `CMake` and `tcl-dev` `tk-dev` (via your package manager) packages if you want to have `tkextrafont` support for custom fonts.
 If you don't want to use custom fonts, it will still work but will fall back to Arial.
 You can simply remove the `tkextrafont` dependency from `requirements.txt` if you don't want to use custom fonts at all.
+Note that at least `GLIBC 2.18+` is required.

 ### 🎮 Getting Started

 1. **Download**: Grab the latest release from [Releases](https://github.com/LyubomirT/intense-rp-next/releases) or clone the repo
 2. **Run**: Double-click `Intense RP API.exe` or run `python src/main.pyw`
+    - **For Linux Users**: Run `setup.sh` to prepare the executable, then run `./intenserp-next` in the terminal
 3. **Configure**: Hit the Settings button and fill in your DeepSeek credentials
 4. **Choose Browser**: Chrome or Edge are recommended for best Cloudflare bypass and network interception
 5. **Start**: Click the big Start button and let the magic happen